dart-lang/leak_tracker/doc/TROUBLESHOOT.md

   }, leakTrackingConfig: LeakTrackingTestConfig.debug());
 ```

+**Applications**

-For application, the options are:
+For collecting debugging information in your running application, the options are:

 1. Pass `LeakTrackingConfiguration` to `enableLeakTracking`
-2. Use interactive UI in DevTools > Memory > Leaks
+2. Use the interactive UI in DevTools > Memory > Leaks

 TODO: link DevTools documentation with explanation